onelocalorg/ONE-mobile/README.md

 that I needed to clean the build directory and do a build in XCode when this happens (usually when changing branches).

+Make sure to remove `package-lock.json` when updating dependencies!

 ## License

 This project is licensed under the **MIT License with a Commons Clause**.